davidpomerenke/ba/readme.md

 neutral level instead of a neutral range.
 As a result, the intuition is consistent, calculable, and maybe even justified (is the latter investigated here or without scope).
-Average utilitarianism plays (in this case) a revisionist role, a theory of moral error (cf. <span id="ref:RNDPRdjZzChhe" label="ref:RNDPRdjZzChhe">\[ref:RNDPRdjZzChhe\]</span>Mackie 1979, p.
-35): It tells us to slightly adjust our intuition – to sharpen it – so that it is consistent in itself and in its relation to other moral judgments.
+Average utilitarianism plays (in this case) a revisionist role, a theory of moral error (cf. ): It tells us to slightly adjust our intuition – to sharpen it – so that it is consistent in itself and in its relation to other moral judgments.
 This is an acceptable, maybe desirable intervention to our intuitions.

 Furthermore, this theoretical sharpening would not even necessarily change our application of the intuition of neutrality.
 This is because